dotnet-smartcomponents/smartcomponents/docs/smart-textarea.md

     string userRole = "Maintainer of this open-source project replying to GitHub issues";
     string[] userPhrases = [
-        "Thankyou for contacting us.",
+        "Thank you for contacting us.",
         "To investigate, we'll need a repro as a public Git repo.", "Could you please post a screenshot of NEED_INFO", "This sounds like a usage question.
 This issue tracker is intended for bugs and feature proposals.
-Unfortunately we don't have capacity to answer general usage questions and would recommend StackOverflow for a faster response.", "We don't accept ZIP files as repros.",
+Unfortunately, we don't have capacity to answer general usage questions and would recommend StackOverflow for a faster response.", "We don't accept ZIP files as repros.",
     ];
 }